 I’d like to start with Allium sativum, or garlic – not only out of respect for my Italian roots, but because it is quite possibly the most potently practical medicinal herb on the planet.
 We all know this strong-charactered little bulb for its delicious flavor and aroma, but I’m often baffled by how few people use it medicinally for its plethora of healing applications.

 This wasn’t always the case.
-As recently as 60 years ago, garlic was a crucial component in the standard issue medical kits that were carried by medics in the United States military in both World War I and II to treat wounds.
+As recently as 60 years ago, garlic was a crucial component in the standard issue medical kits that were carried by medics in both World War I and II to treat wounds.
 Its anti-bacterial and anti-fungal properties have been praised for millennia.

 In terms of versatility, there are very few herbs that compare to garlic.
 It is an effective blood thinner, anti-bacterial, anti-fungal, anti-viral, anti-oxidant, and immune system stimulant that promotes heart health and is also proven to lower cholesterol.